 Looking at things from a human perspective, it would make sense.
 If God created all things, He must have created evil.
 However, evil is not a 'thing' like a rock or a puppy.
 Just as cold is the absence of heat, evil is merely the absence of good.
 Therefore, creating good was all that was necessary for its opposite to come into being.
 Although God's creation was good, He put in it two humans with volition, the choice to obey or rebel.
 Sadly, they chose the latter.
-Just as Lucifer rebelled against His perfect Creator in the perfect heaven, so Adam and Eve chose to rebel against Him and evil was born out of that rebellion.
+Just as Lucifer rebelled against His perfect Creator in the perfect heaven, so Adam and Eve chose to rebel against Him and evil was born out of those rebellions.

 This is the definition of evil: rejection of the purpose and the operating system God intended for His creation.
 The existence of "evil" requires the standard of an outside authority.
 That authority is the Creator—God.
-His purpose, His standard as Creator is by definition good.
+His purpose, His standard as Creator, is by definition good.
 He is not an imperfect computer programmer who constantly has to come up with updates.
 His ways are perfect, and His creation reflects His character.
 Anything that does not reflect the character and purpose of the Creator is, by definition, wrong, or evil.

 The real question of evil is, Why did He allow Satan and the other fallen angels and the first two humans the choice to reject Him?
 We do not know the mind of God, but as an omniscient Being, He knew of the rebellion long before it happened.
 This is not to say He created evil, however.
 But He did allow it.
 If He didn't, He would not be sovereign.
 The only conclusion we can come to is that God's purpose was to create a world in which His glory could be manifest in all its fullness, and that included His allowing evil to exist.
 The universe was created to display God's glory (Psalm 19:1), and the wrath of God is revealed against those who fail to glorify God (Romans 1:23), just as His glory is on display through His mercy and love to the fallen creatures.